falkirks/Volt/README.md

 * **Templating.** Now Volt is driven by Handlebars for high speeds and extreme customization.
 * **API.** The API has been entirely rewritten to be more fun to use.
 It is much more logical and powerful.

+### The /volt command
+The /volt command allows interaction with the API and the server itself.
+It doesn't have many features right now, but I am always open to suggestions for new ones.
+* `/volt api list` - Will list plugins that are using the API
+* `/volt api getsub` - Will list what subscription every plugin on the server holds in the Volt API

 ### Volt API
 The API is still tentative and might undergo some large structural changes before its release, so don't get too attached to it.
 The API centralizes on `WebsiteData` objects which are magical objects that allow interaction with the server.
 These objects mimic arrays by implementing `\ArrayAccess`, `\Countable`, and `\IteratorAggregate`.
 The API also exposes `DynamicPage` for registering pages, `ServerThread` for direct interaction with the server and `HandlebarsHelper` for injecting code into handlebars.